britnidesigns/rkdevelopment/wp-content/plugins/awesome-support/readme.txt

 * [Smart Agent Assignment](https://getawesomesupport.com/addons/smart-agent-assignment/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - Have multiple agents with multiple departments and/or multiple products?
 Use this to automatically route new tickets to the correct agent using a choice of 5 sophisticated algorithms!
 * [Documentation](https://getawesomesupport.com/addons/documentation/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - A powerful documentation add-on that integrates tightly with your Awesome Support ticketing system.
 Includes a beautiful default layout and automatically suggests relevant topcis as users fill out a new ticket!
 * [Remote Tickets](https://getawesomesupport.com/addons/remote-tickets/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - Adds a pop-up ticket form to one or more remote websites.
 Quickly and easily funnel tickets from all your websites to one core support site!
-* [Facebook AI Chatbot](https://getawesomesupport.com/addons/awesome-support-facebook-chat-bot-early-release/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - Automatically respond to messages received from your Facebook Page via Messenger.
-Provides intelligent answers and integrates with API.ai for even more powerful AI smarts!
+* [Smart Replies](https://getawesomesupport.com/addons/awesome-support-facebook-chat-bot-early-release/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - Automatically respond to messages received from Facebook Messenger, Custom Site Chat and New Tickets.
+Provides intelligent answers and integrates with Google's DialogFlow (API.ai) and Google's Natural Langugage API for even more powerful AI smarts!
+* [Service Level Agreements](https://getawesomesupport.com/addons/service-level-agreements-sla/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - Calculate ticket due dates automatically using rules set for each customer.
+This will take into account holidays, weekends, working hours and more.
+* [Issue Tracking](https://getawesomesupport.com/addons/issue-tracking/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - Easily manage multiple related tickets.
+Very useful for product recalls, bug tracking, system-down situations and more.
+Now, managing hundreds of support tickets related to the same problem is no problem for you at all!
 * [Custom FAQ](https://getawesomesupport.com/addons/custom-faq/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - Use any WordPress custom post type as your FAQ source.
 Tightly integrates your selected CPT with Awesome Support and uses it to automatically offer topic suggestions to users as they fill out a new ticket form.
 * [Business Rules Engine With Zapier Integration](https://getawesomesupport.com/addons/awesome-support-business-rules-engine-zapier-integration-beta/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend) - Powerful rules engine for your tickets.
 Automatically respond to tickets, change status, close tickets, send data to 3rd party systems via Zapier and more!